-DMI does not work directly under non-Plug and Play operating systems (such as, Windows NT).
-However, the BIOS supports a DMI table interface for such operating systems.
-Using this support, a DMI service-level application running on a non-Plug and Play OS can access the DMI BIOS information.
+Non-Plug and Play operating systems, such as Windows NT, require an additional interface for obtaining SMBIOS information.
+The BIOS supports an SMBIOS table interface for such operating systems.
+Using this support, a SMBIOS service-level application running on a non-Plug and Play OS can access the SMBIOS BIOS information.